charmed-kubernetes/kubernetes-docs/README.md

 This repository is set to live publish at:
 [https://cdk-docs.netlify.com/](https://cdk-docs.netlify.com/)
-This is published from the **current** branch
+This is published from the **current** branch, which is kept in sync with the published docs at ubuntu.com.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a4e301cd-70c0-4945-bb09-7198cbdd4753/deploy-status)](https://app.netlify.com/sites/cdk-docs/deploys)

-The development version (master) of docs is published at [https://cdk-docs-next.netlify.com/](https://cdk-docs-next.netlify.com/)
+The development version (main) of docs is published at [https://cdk-docs-next.netlify.com/](https://cdk-docs-next.netlify.com/)

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a4e301cd-70c0-4945-bb09-7198cbdd4753/deploy-status)](https://app.netlify.com/sites/cdk-docs-next/deploys)

+Any tweaks or contributions should be targetted at the **main** branch.
+The current branch is regenerated frequently and largely automated.

 ## Licenses